stiglers-eponym/BeamerPresenter/INSTALL.md

 ## Windows
 In Windows it is recommended to use MinGW-w64.
-A documentation for building with MSYS2 and MinGW-w64 will follow soon.
-Alternatively, BeamerPresenter can be built using Microsoft Visual C++ (MSVC) as described in the following.
+Alternatively, BeamerPresenter can be built using Microsoft Visual C++ (MSVC).

+### MinGW-w64 + MSYS2
+MinGW-w64 can be obtained in different ways.
+I have only tested MSYS2 using the UCRT64 environment.
+**This procedure is hardly tested.
+Use at your own risk!**

+1. Install [MSYS2](https://www.msys2.org).
+After the installation, a terminal for the UCRT64 environment should launch.
+All commands mentioned in the following should be entered in this terminal.
+2. Download the recipe file [packaging/PKGBUILD\_MSYS2\_git](https://github.com/stiglers-eponym/BeamerPresenter/blob/dev/packaging/PKGBUILD_MSYS2_git).
+This file contains the instructions to build BeamerPresenter.
+Place this file in the build directory (e.g. an empty directory) and enter this directory in the terminal.
+3. Install the basic build tools and Qt base (`pacman -S base-devel mingw-w64-ucrt-x86_64-{gcc,qt6-multimedia}`).
+4. Build using the command `MINGW_ARCH=ucrt64 makepkg-mingw -sp PKGBUILD_MSYS2_git`.
+By default, this uses Poppler as PDF engine.
+You can use MuPDF instead with the command `MINGW_ARCH=ucrt64 _use_poppler=OFF _use_mupdf=ON makepkg-mingw -sip PKGBUILD_MSYS2_git`.
+This should automatically install other dependencies and in the end install the package.
+5. Recommended: install ffmpeg (optional dependency), since otherwise videos in presentations might lead to a crash of BeamerPresenter: `pacman -S mingw-w64-ucrt-x86_64-ffmpeg`
+6. Test the installation: run `beamerpresenter` in the terminal.

+### MSVC
 It is possible to compile BeamerPresenter on Windows, but this requires some manual configuration.
 The following options have been tested (but are not regularly tested):
 * Qt 6.5.1 and QtPDF, compiled with MSVC → very limited features
 * Qt 6.5.1 and MuPDF 1.20.3, compiled with MSVC → you need to build MuPDF first

-### Summary
-* Qt is available for MinGW and for Microsoft Visual Studio (MSVC).
-* QtPDF appears to be missing in the MinGW version of Qt
-* MuPDF comes with a configuration for MSVC.
-* Poppler is available in cygwin.
-It should be possible to build BeamerPresenter with cygwin, MinGW and Poppler.
-I gave up on building Poppler in Windows using MinGW.
-* Another option is the Windows subsystem for Linux (WSL).

-### Building
+#### Building
 This roughly describes how I have built BeamerPresenter using MSVC.
 1. Install Qt
     * [download](https://www.qt.io/download-qt-installer) and install Qt